niplav/site/daygame_cost_benefit.md

 high variance in these numbers depending on the daygamer.

-I will assume that one sex session lasts one hour and that the average daygamer sleeps with the same woman twice (some women become regular sex partners, even if the overwhelming majority is only a one-night stand).
+I will assume that one sex session lasts one hour and that the average daygamer sleeps with the same woman 4 times (some women become regular sex partners, even if the overwhelming majority is only a one-night stand).

 I will also assume that the dimimishing returns on sex with different